Exotic Dark Matter Search with CDEX-10 Experiment at China's Jinping Underground Laboratory

-Where $E_L$ and $E_M$ are the energies of the L-shell and M-shell X-rays, and $I_L$ and $I_M$ are the corresponding peak intensities. $\sigma_L$ and $\sigma_M$ are the energy resolutions at the peak energy.
-As shown in Fig.\ref{fig:KXFit}, The K-shell X-ray peaks in the 4$\sim$12 keVee spectrum are measured to constrain the intensities of the L/M-shell peaks with known K/L and k/M ratios [\onlinecite{bib:8},\onlinecite{bib:20}].
+where $E_L$ and $E_M$ are the energies of the L-shell and M-shell X-rays, and $I_L$ and $I_M$ are the corresponding peak intensities. $\sigma_L$ and $\sigma_M$ are the energy resolutions at the peak energy.
+As shown in Fig.\ref{fig:KXFit}, the K-shell X-ray peaks in the 4$\sim$12 keVee spectrum are measured to constrain the intensities of the L/M-shell peaks with known K/L and K/M ratios [\onlinecite{bib:8},\onlinecite{bib:20}].
+The energy resolution function $\sigma(E)=a+\sqrt{b\cdot E}$ [\onlinecite{bib:27}] is fitted by resolutions of K-shell X-ray peaks ($a=35.5$ eV, $b=2.8$ eV).
+Energy resolutions of L/M-shell X-ray peaks are constrained to the $\pm3\sigma$ uncertainty region of the energy resolution function.

-The DM-nucleus cross section is probed by minimizing the $\chi^2$ value at a certain DM mass, and the upper limit at the 90\% confidence level (C.L.) is computed using the Feldman-Cousins method [\onlinecite{bib:21}].
-The nuclear recoil quenching factor of Ge is computed by the \textsc{trim} software package [\onlinecite{bib:8},\onlinecite{bib:24}-\onlinecite{bib:26}].
+The DM-nucleus interaction cross section is probed by minimizing the $\chi^2$ value at a certain DM mass, and the upper limit at the 90\% confidence level (C.L.) is computed using the Feldman-Cousins method [\onlinecite{bib:21}].
+The nuclear recoil quenching factor of Ge calculated by the \textsc{trim} software package [\onlinecite{bib:8},\onlinecite{bib:24}$-$\onlinecite{bib:26}] with a 10\% systematic error is adopted in this analysis like our previous works [\onlinecite{bib:19},\onlinecite{bib:27}].

 \textit{Fermionic DM Absorption-} As proposed in [\onlinecite{bib:10},\onlinecite{bib:11}], the fermionic DM may interact with Ge via a neutral current (NC) absorption, $\chi+Ge\rightarrow \nu+Ge$, modeled as a Yukawa-like interaction with a bosonic mediator.
 Considering a non-relativistic fermionic DM, its mass dominates its energy and results in a momentum transfer $q \simeq m_\chi$ and nuclear recoil energy $E_R \simeq m_\chi^2/2M$, where $M$ is the mass of the target.
 The differential event rate ($dR_{NC}/dE_R$) and total event rate ($R_{NC}$) of the neutral current absorption signal can be expressed as [\onlinecite{bib:11}]: